-Many dog owners know daily exercise is good for dogs, but agility training combines exercising with a task and the challenge of learning new skills, which stimulates the dog’s brain.
+Many dog owners know daily exercise is good for dogs, but agility training combines exercising with a task and the challenge of learning new skills, which stimulates the dog's brain.
 Dogs were bred to work alongside humans, and they thrive on having a job to complete.
 Bored dogs tend to have more behavioral issues than dogs who are challenged with new problems to solve; misbehaving is a way for bored dogs to add variety to their routines.
-If your dog chews on furniture, doesn’t follow commands, or destroys the house while you’re at work, agility training may help curb these behaviors.
+If your dog chews on furniture, doesn't follow commands, or destroys the house while you're at work, agility training's focus on basic obedience commands may help curb these behaviors.

 Dog agility training is a fun, creative way to improve fitness in both dogs and humans and to add weekly exercise into your routine.
 If the kind of exercise agility training requires will be challenging for you for any reason, but don't despair!
 Your instructor can help you accommodate any disabilities.
 Your level of commitment as a beginning handler can vary greatly depending on your schedule and whether you want to compete in events.

 For most beginners, agility training requires attending a weekly class and reinforcing the learning for thirty minutes a day, which means it's not a very time-intensive activity.
 For those who want to get more involved with competition, the time requirements increase, but it's no more demanding than other sports or hobbies.